logo

 Net profit will be Gross receipts - deemed expenses, which is INR 20,00,000 (40,00,000 - 20,00,000)

-In this case, Offering income under the presumptive scheme of taxation under section 44ADA is beneficial for Dhruv as the net profit is lower than the regular provisions.
+In this case, opting for the presumptive taxation scheme under Section 44ADA is beneficial for Dhruv, as it results in a lower net profit compared to the regular provisions.

 How to File Taxes Under Section 44ADA